16 Things You Never Knew You Could Put in the Washing Machine

 Stuffed animals and small toys?
 Sure.
 Yoga mats and baseball caps?
 Bring them on.

 Place each stuffed animal in its own mesh laundry bag and set your machine to wash and rinse.
 Use cold water (warm or hot water could melt the toy’s glue) and half the regular amount of detergent, advises Housewife How-Tos.
 Run the animals through a second rinse cycle to remove all the soap and allow them to air dry.
 Fluff fur as needed.
-Here are some more tips for cleaning difficult-to-clean household objects.

 Add oven mitts and potholders to your load of dishtowels and washcloths.
 Here are some other common household items you aren’t washing nearly often enough.